Targeted Probe and Educate (TPE) - JF Part A

 - Once a provider has reached an acceptable rate, provider will be removed from review of that service and Noridian will continue to monitor data on that service/provider

 If selected for this review, providers are not excluded from other Medical Review activities, such as, automated reviews, comparative billing reports, mandated demand bill reviews, pilot review strategies, etc. as directed by CMS or other contractor reviews.
-Additionally, Noridian will continue to work with other CMS contractors and collaborate with referrals back and forth to Quality Integrity Organization (QIO) for concern of quality care, ZPIC for concerns related potential fraud/abuse, and RA for collaboration of vulnerability and ensure there is no duplication of reviews.
+Additionally, Noridian will continue to work with other CMS contractors and collaborate with referrals back and forth to Quality Integrity Organization (QIO) for concern of quality care, UPIC for concerns related potential fraud/abuse, and RAC for collaboration of vulnerability and ensure there is no duplication of reviews.